 Accelerate Mobile Pages, or AMP, is a unique framework to create mobile web pages.
 The three parts of this structure are:

-- AMP HTML – It is an HTML subset, consisting of few custom properties and tags.
-However, there are a couple of restrictions, but it is easy to adapt pages to this framework.
+- AMP HTML – It is an HTML subset consisting of few custom properties and tags.
+However, there are many restrictions, but it is easy to adapt pages to this framework.

-- AMP CDN – AMP CDN (Content Delivery Network), is an optional framework.
-It derives pages that are enabled by AMP and optimizes the performance of the pages.
+- AMP CDN – AMP CDN (Content Delivery Network) is an optional framework.
+It derives pages that are enabled by AMP and optimize the performance of the pages.
 It caches them.